transdigiware/blockchain/howto/ibp-console-build-network.md

 2. Import the generated peer or ordering service organization MSP definition file into the console, by clicking the **Organizations** tab followed by **Import MSP definition**.

-Now you have the choice of creating a peer or single-node ordering service node, or, if you have a paid cluster, a five node ordering service.
+Now you have the choice of creating a peer or single-node ordering service node, or ,if you have a paid cluster, a five node ordering service.

 ### Option 1: Create a new peer or single-node ordering service using certificates from an external CA
 {: #ibp-console-build-network-create-peer-orderer-third-party-ca-}